MicrosoftDocs/defender-docs/articles/defender-for-cloud/operating-system-misconfiguration.md

 ---
-title: Set up Azure Policy guest configuration on machines protected by Microsoft Defender for Cloud
+title: Overview of improving operating system baseline configurations in Microsoft Defender for Cloud
-description: Learn how to install the guest configuration on machines protected by Microsoft Defender for Cloud to assess OS misconfigurations. ms.topic: how-to ms.author: dacurwin
+description: Learn how to improve operating system baseline configurations in Microsoft Defender for Cloud ms.topic: how-to ms.author: dacurwin
 author: dcurwin